TheBiggerGuy/com.thebiggerguy.www/site/content/contributions/_index.md

 ---
 title: "Contributions"
-description: "Some of the work or commits I've publicly done."
+description: "Some of my public work and commits"
 date: 2018-08-27T14:08:22+01:00
 menu: "Main"